 Ballot Measure C, approved by voters in the City of Hemet on June 7, 1988, established a set of mandated performance standards for several public services in Hemet, including police services.
-The performance standard for police services in Hemet is a 7-minute average response time for emergency calls maintained within rural areas.
+The performance standard for police services in Hemet is a 7-minute average response time for emergency calls maintained within urban areas, and a 9-minute average response time for emergency calls maintained within rural areas.
 Today the Hemet Police Department refers to in-progress emergency calls for service as Priority 1 calls.
-Our response time for emergency calls and stops the moment the first officer arrives.
+Our response time measurement begins from the moment a 911 dispatcher answers your call and stops the moment the first officer arrives.
 Although Hemet residents set a 7-minute response time expectation in 1988, we aim to aim to have an officer at your emergency within 5 minutes.